Youth Program COVID-19 FAQS

 You must wait 2 weeks after the second dose of either the Moderna or Pfizer vaccine, or 2 weeks after your first dose of the Johnson & Johnson vaccine.

-Does my child over the age of 12 need to be vaccinated?
+Does my child need to be vaccinated to attend summer camp?

-The SFDPH currently only requires proof of vaccination for certain activities that apply to the JCCSF (Fitness Center, businesses and events that serve food or drinks indoors), however, we strongly recommend that all children ages 12 and over get vaccinated.
+The SFDPH currently only requires proof of vaccination for certain activities that apply to the JCCSF (Fitness Center, businesses and events that serve food or drinks indoors), however, we strongly recommend that all children between the ages of 5 – 11 get vaccinated when possible.
+We will reevaluate this policy as new information becomes available.

-Does my child’s teacher eat or drink around my child?
+Does my child’s teacher or camp staff eat or drink around my child?

-No. Teachers have a separate space away from the children where they can eat and drink.
+No. Teachers and camp staff have a separate space away from the children where they can eat and drink.

 Does my child need to wear a mask indoors?